podium-lib/hapi-podlet/README.md

 ## h.podiumSend(fragment)

-When in development mode this method will wrap the provided fragment in a default HTML document before dispatching.
-When not in development mode, this method will just dispatch the fragment.
+When in [development mode] this method will wrap the provided fragment in a default [document template] before dispatching.

+When not in [development mode], this method will just dispatch the fragment.

 See [development mode] for further information.